charmed-kubernetes/kubernetes-docs/pages/k8s/snaps.md

 <div class="p-notification--information">
   <p class="p-notification__response">
-  Note: While you can technically bypass `snap set` and edit the args file directly, it's best not to do so.
+  Note: While you can technically bypass <code>snap set</code> and edit the args file directly, it's best not to do so.
 The next time the configure hook runs, it will obliterate your changes.
-This can occur not only from a call to snap set` but also during a background refresh of the snap.
+This can occur not only from a call to
+  <code>snap set</code> but also during a background refresh of the snap.
   </p>
 </div>

 The source code for the snaps can be found here:

 <https://launchpad.net/snap-kubectl>

 <https://launchpad.net/snap-kubeadm>

 <https://launchpad.net/snap-kube-apiserver>

 <https://launchpad.net/snap-kube-controller-manager>

 <https://launchpad.net/snap-kube-scheduler>

 <https://launchpad.net/snap-kubelet>

 <https://launchpad.net/snap-kube-proxy>